indigo423/opennms.org/user/pages/01.opennms/_showcase/showcase.en.md

 title: Showcase
 menu: Top
 slides:
-  - image: osmc2018-hackathon.jpg
-    heading: "Hackathon at OSMC 2018"
-    subheading: "What the Hack?!"
-    button_text: Would you like to know more?
-    button_url: osmc2018
   - image: neutral-gradient.jpg
     heading: "The Network Management Platform"
     subheading: "developed under the <strong>Open Source</strong> model"